Wrong Turn 4: Bloody Beginnings

-Wrong Turn 4: Bloody Beginnings is a 2011 German-American slasher film written and directed by Declan O'Brien.
+Wrong Turn 4: Bloody Beginnings is a 2011 slasher film written and directed by Declan O'Brien.
 It is the fourth installment of the Wrong Turn film series and served as the first part of a prequel to the Wrong Turn (2003).
-Starring Jennifer Pudavick, Tenika Davis, Kaitlyn Leeb, Terra Vnesa, Dean Armstrong, Victor Zinck Jr., Ali Tataryn, Samantha Kendrick, Sean Skene, Scott Johnson and Dan Skene, the film follows a group of college students who get lost in a storm during a snowmobile trip and take shelter in an abandoned sanatorium that, unbeknownst to them, is home to deformed cannibals.
+Starring Jennifer Pudavick, Tenika Davis, Kaitlyn Wong, and Terra Vnesa, the film follows a group of college students who get lost in a storm during a snowmobile trip and take shelter in an abandoned sanatorium that, unbeknownst to them, is home to deformed cannibals.

-Wrong Turn 4: Blood Beginnings was released to DVD and Blu-ray on October 25, 2011, by 20th Century Fox Home Entertainment.
-The film was not well-received by critics upon release and had grossed $3.6 million in home sales.
+Wrong Turn 4: Bloody Beginnings was released to home media on October 25, 2011, by 20th Century Fox Home Entertainment.
+The film was not well-received by critics, but grossed $3.6 million in home sales.
 It was followed by Wrong Turn 5: Bloodlines (2012).